Security Deposit Return? Need to break a Chicago lease?

 Renting in Illinois & Chicago This is Not Legal Advice

 The Illinois Court of Appeals has said there is a "historical disparity between the bargaining powers of landlord and tenant."
 Plambeck v.
 Greystone Mgmt. & Columbia Nat'l Trust Co., 281 Ill.
 App.
 3d 260, 266-267 (1st Dist.
 1996).
 Some of the laws in Illinois and especially Chicago are meant to offer a little help to residential tenants.
 This gives tenants some leverage, and satisfaction, when almost everything else favors landlords.
 Examples of what happens sometimes in these cases can be viewed on the our Cases page.
 For both tenants and landlords, seeing what happened to others in similar situations can be helpful.
-Take it from Polybius, "the only method of learning how to bear bravely the vicissitudes of fortune is to recall the calamities of others."

 I. LEASES & BREAKING THEM:

 Except in DeKalb, Mount Prospect, and Oak Park, Illinois apartment leases need not be in writing.
 Leases in DeKalb Mount Prospect and Oak Park for residential rentals must be in writing.
 Everywhere else in Illinois, if a tenant has no written lease, they are probably renting on a month-to-month basis.
 This kind of lease is valid and enforceable.
-It still requires written notice to terminate properly.
+It still usually written notice to terminate properly.

 Even though a written lease is not a prerequisite to renting, a tenant may prefer a written lease.
 Verbal rental agreements are enforceable, but unreliable.
 Who promised what exactly?
 It's not clear.
 Still, a tenant may want no written lease so they can move out on short notice.
 Landlords usually want a written lease so they can bind their tenants to paying rent for a long term.
 A written 12-month lease is a promise by the tenant to pay 12 months of rent.
 Landlords might successfully sue tenants for all the rent due under a written 12-month lease even if the tenant never moved in.
 So there are times when signing a written lease is good, and times when it's bad.
 If you have a month to month lease the flexibility is nice, but you could wind up having to put all your things in a storage facility and find a new apartment fast.